 It is unclear how a liver becomes fatty.
 The fat may come from other parts of your body, or your liver may absorb an increased amount of fat from your intestine.
 Another possible explanation is that the liver loses its ability to change fat into a form that can be eliminated.
 However, the eating of fatty foods, by itself, doesn’t produce a fatty liver.

 Symptoms of fatty liver disease

 A fatty liver produces no symptoms on its own, so people often learn about their fatty liver when they have medical tests for other reasons.
 NASH can damage your liver for years or even decades without causing any symptoms.
 If the disease gets worse, you may experience fatigue, weight loss, abdominal discomfort, weakness and confusion.

 Diagnosis of fatty liver disease

 Your doctor may see something unusual in a blood test or notice that your liver is slightly enlarged during a routine check-up.
 These could be signs of a fatty liver.
-To make sure you don’t have another liver disease, your doctor may ask for more blood tests (including liver function tests), an ultrasound, a computed tomography (CT) scan or medical resonance imaging (an MRI).
+To make sure you don’t have another liver disease, your doctor may ask for more blood tests (including liver function tests), an ultrasound, a or

 If other diseases are ruled out, you may be diagnosed with NASH.
 The only way to know for sure is to get a liver biopsy.
 Your doctor will remove a sample of liver tissue with a needle and check it under a microscope.